yueyu19/yueyu.personal/_projects/invgame.md

 <h2>How do we do it?</h2>

-Solving an inverse game problem requires the following three steps.
+Solving an inverse game problem requires the following four steps.
 -First, we need to mathematical modeling each individual player’s decision-making.
 In a rock-paper-scissors game, this model is the minimization of a linear function over the probability simplex.
 In dynamic interactions, this model can either be a linear-quadratic trajectory optimization or a Markov decision process.
--Second, we need to model the coupling among different players’ decisions via a parameterized objective functions or constraints.
-Such coupling determines how one player’s decisions affect the others’.
-A classical coupling in matrix games (a generalization of rock-paper-scissors) is through the objective function
+-Second, we need to model how one player’s decisions affect the other players’ decisions.
+An example of such model is through players’ objective function.
+For example, in a rock-paper-scissors game, each player minimizes a linear function, whose slope is an affine function of other players’ decisions.
+-Third, we need to predict the players’ decisions when they interact with each other.
+A popular prediction principle is that no player can benefit from an unilateral change of decision, which is commonly known as the <em>Nash equilibrium principle<em>.
+Other examples of similar principles include the <em>Wardrop equilibrium<em> and the <em>quantal response equilibrium<em>.
--Finally, we must optimize the parameters in the players’ objective functions or constraints such that the players’ decisions in a Nash equilibrium—or other notions of equilibrium—matches the players decision histories.
+-Finally, we need to optimize the parameters in our model, typically the players’ objective functions or constraints, such that the decisions predicted by our model match players’ decision history.

 <h2></h2>